ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

    };
    ```

-   * __app__: A sentinel that both the AMP Viewer and AMP Documents will use to know that the message they’ve received is a part of the AMP Viewer Integrations API.
+   * __app__: A sentinel that both the Viewer and AMP Documents will use to know that the message they’ve received is a part of the AMP Viewer Integrations API.
 The value should always be set to `'__AMPHTML__'`.
    * __type__: This signals that the message is either a request or a response.
       * For a request message, specify a value of `'q'`.
       * For a response message, specify a value of `'s'`.